Robert Golden’s opening talk for Art Youth and A Shared Peace

 one can overcome life’s inherently absurd and tragic nature.”

-And as Ellie Shafak, the wonderful Anglo-Turkish writer said:
+And as Elif Shafak, the wonderful Anglo-Turkish writer said:

-when we think of what they mean we may develop knowledge,
+When we think what they mean we develop knowledge,

 And now, having said all the above,